kevin-flaherty/ALMA-Disk-Code/README.md

 var_vis.py: A python script for deriving the weights of visibility data based on the dispersion of the visibilities.

+makemask.py: A python script for making masks for line (butterfly) or continuum (contmask) data.
+Based on input disk parameters (e.g. incl, PA, Mstar, etc.), create an image with 1's at the location of the disk, and 0's everywhere else.
+Useful for creating masks when cleaning or searching for faint emission.

 alma_chisq.pdf: A introduction to manipulating ALMA visibility data within IDL or Python.
 Focused mainly on how to read the data into your favorite programming environment.